 Some healthcare systems are implementing policies to test for diabetes at the start of pregnancy, as well as later during routine prenatal care.
 The goal of such testing is to help identify women who already have diabetes, as well as those who may be at a higher risk for developing gestational diabetes.

-To learn more about your legal rights as a patient, contact Brown & Brothers.
+To learn more about your legal rights as a patient, contact Birth Injury Guide.
 Our birth injury attorneys can help you understand your legal rights if you are concerned about medical malpractice or negligence.
 Fill out our online form to schedule your free case review.